Statistics in cytoflow#

 We can also specify multiple variables to break data set into.
 In the

-lumps all events with the same value
+example above, Statistics1DOp lumps all events with the same value

-together, but each amount of IP
+of IP together, but each amount of IP actually has three values

-as well.
-Let’s apply geom_mean
+of Replicate as well.
+Let’s apply geom_mean to each unique

-combination of IP
+combination of IP and Replicate:

 op = flow.ChannelStatisticOp(name = "ByIP",